zsvoboda/dbd/README.md

 6. Connect to the newly created `my-sqllite.db` database and review `area`, `population`, and `state` tables that have been created from the files in the `model` directory.

 ## Generate a new dbd project
-You can generate an initial layout of your dbd project using the `init` command:
+You can generate an initial layout of your DBD project using the `init` command:

 ```shell
 dbd init <new-project-name>
 ```

-The `init` command generates a new dbd project directory with the following content:
+The `init` command generates a new DBD project directory with the following content:

 - `model` directory that contains the content files. dbd supports files with `.sql`, `.ddl`, `.csv`, `.json`, `.xlsx` and other extensions.
 - `dbd.project` project configuration file

-dbd also requires another `.dbd.profile` configuration file that contains connections to your databases.
+DBD also requires another `.dbd.profile` configuration file that contains connections to your databases.
 This file is located in the current directory or in your home directory.